Phase 4

 - Inability to provide written informed consent according to the Yale Human Investigation Committee (HIC) guidelines in English.

-Data sourced from ClinicalTrials.gov (NCT02579928).
+Data sourced from ClinicalTrials.gov (NCT02579928) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.